earthjasonlin/zzz-signal-search-export/docs/README_EN.md

 A tool made from Electron that runs on the Windows operating system.

-Read the game log or proxy to get the authKey needed to access the game warp history API, and then use the authKey to read the game wish history.
+Read the game log or proxy to get the authKey needed to access the game signal search history API, and then use the authKey to read the game wish history.

 ## Other languages